 Making ottoman slipcovers is an easy solution to keep your ottomans looking fresh and prevent further damage to the underlying structure of the ottoman.

-Knowing how much fabric to purchase for your ottoman upholstery project can be a challenge, but not if you measure correctly.
+Knowing how much fabric to purchase for your ottoman upholstery project can be challenging, but not if you measure correctly.
 Here are the ins and outs of measuring your ottoman for slipcovers.

 Measuring for Square or Rectangular Ottoman Slipcovers